-And they devoted themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers.
+They devoted themselves to the apostles' teaching and to the fellowship, to the breaking of bread and to prayer.

 One of the key parts of a strong church is that the people have devoted themselves to the apostles' teaching.

 DEVOTED | To be concentrated on or committed to a particular purpose, pursuit, or cause